-One of the main differences between the Isokinetic centres and other sport rehabilitation or physiotherapy centers is the constant presence in the clinic of doctors specialised in sports medicine and rehabilitation, and a medically driven recovery process.
+One of the main differences between Isokinetic centres and other sports injury rehabilitation or physiotherapy clinics is the constant presence in the clinic of doctors specialised in sports medicine and rehabilitation, and a medically driven recovery process.

 The Isokinetic Medical Group is composed of about 50 doctors who interact with a multidisciplinary team of over 75 experts in sports injury rehabilitation: physiotherapists, hydrotherapists, movement specialists, physical reconditioning specialists, osteopaths and chiropractors and other team members specialised in physical re-education with proven experience in helping patients fully recover.

 The constant presence of doctors in the Isokinetic clinics and the proactive communication with the whole rehabilitation team, helps to transform what might just seem like a series of manual treatments and exercises into a complete, clinically safe treatment pathway.

 To ensure the Isokinetic care experience is more comfortable and accessible, over 50 receptionists and administrators are committed every day to better meet the practical and organisational needs of patients.

 The Isokinetic Doctors, physician specialised in Sports Medicine or Rehabilitation Medicine.
-We call your Doctor “Case Manager”.
+We call your Doctor – the “Case Manager”.

 Your Case Manager will choose your Rehabilitation Specialist depending on the exercises you will need to do, although they will be available throughout your rehabilitation and will monitor your improvements, keeping you informed of your progress along the way.
 Most importantly, it is Case Manager’s responsibility to inform patients when their recovery is complete.